NKRisu/vigilant-fishstick/README.md

 Multiple dictionaries for the answer sections, each section graded independently and then total tallied up later.
 Shows section score and total score and grade after finishing the multiple choice quiz.
 Uses tkinter for GUI.
+The file will be saved in Python project folder.

-Simple exercise in datatypes, loops and logic statements.
+Simple exercise in datatypes, file writing, loops and logic statements.